rdevries20/dfi-docs/docs/source/setup/setupelasticsearch/install.rst

 	$ bash ElasticSearchSetup.bash

-The CuckooSetup script has various different modules.
+The ElasticSearchSetup script has various different modules.
 Each of these modules has a specific name and function.
 This will allow the user to specify which modules is needed.
 By using these various modules, you will have a complete modular setup.

 During the execution of this script you will be prompted to press “**Enter**” to agree with Oracle Java’s policy